gzavlanis/Backup-Config/readme.md

 ```
 pyinstaller --onefile --name your_executable_name --windowed main.py
 ```
-After that, your executable will be inside the dist file.
+After that, your executable will be inside the dist folder.
 You can move it wherever you want, but always along with the params file.